Carnian

 The Carnian (less commonly, Karnian) is the lowermost stage of the Upper Triassic Series (or earliest age of the Late Triassic Epoch).
-It lasted from 237 to 227 million years ago (Ma).
+It lasted from 237 to 227.3 million years ago (Ma).
 The Carnian is preceded by the Ladinian and is followed by the Norian.
 Its boundaries are not characterized by major extinctions or biotic turnovers, but a climatic event (known as the Carnian pluvial episode characterized by substantial rainfall) occurred during the Carnian and seems to be associated with important extinctions or biotic radiations.
 Another extinction occurred at the Carnian-Norian boundary, ending the Carnian age.

 Stratigraphic definitions

 The Carnian was named in 1869 by Mojsisovics.
-It is unclear if it was named after the Carnic Alps or after the Austrian region of Carinthia (Kärnten in German) or after the Carnia historical region in northwestern Italy.
+It is unclear if it was named after the Carnic Alps or after the Austrian region of Carinthia (Kärnten in German) or after the Carnia historical region in northeastern Italy.
 The name, however, was first used referring to a part of the Hallstatt Limestone cropping out in Austria.

 The base of the Carnian Stage is defined as the place in the stratigraphic record where the ammonite species Daxatina canadensis first appears.
 The global reference profile for the base is located at the Stuores-Wiesen near Badia in the Val Badia in the region of South Tyrol, Italy.

 The top of the Carnian (the base of the Norian) is at the bases of the ammonite biozones of Klamathites macrolobatus or Stikinoceras kerri and the conodont biozones of Metapolygnathus communisti or Metapolygnathus primitius.